cyh5272/avm/README.md

 ### Debugging {#debugging}

-Depending on the generator used there are multiple ways of going about debugging AV1 components.
+Depending on the generator used there are multiple ways of going about debugging AVM components.
 For single configuration generators like the Unix Makefiles generator, setting `CMAKE_BUILD_TYPE` to Debug is sufficient:

 ~~~
-    $ cmake path/to/aom -DCMAKE_BUILD_TYPE=Debug
+    $ cmake path/to/avm -DCMAKE_BUILD_TYPE=Debug
 ~~~

 For Xcode, mainly because configuration controls for Xcode builds are buried two